Dhirubhai Ambani International School: Student Council

-The school has four houses: Panthers (Blue), Tigers (Green), Jaguars (Red) and Lions (Yellow).
+The school has four houses: Panthers (blue), Tigers (green), Jaguars (red) and Lions (yellow).
 Each house has two house captains, one sports captain, one house coordinator, two vice house captains, one vice sports captain, and two cub captains.
 Recently, the post of a middle school coordinator has also been added.

 The council Core positions are Head Boy, Head Girl, two Student Council Coordinators, two Sports Coordinators, one Round Square Student Committee Chair and two Vice Student Council Coordinators and one Vice Sports Coordinator.
 The council is non-democratic (members are selected by the teachers and outgoing captains).
 The council is usually changed in October each year.

-Model United
+Model United Nations

 The school hosts an annual Model United Nations (MUN) conference called The Dhirubhai Ambani International Model United Nations (DAIMUN) in October.
 The conference is one of two conferences in India to be affiliated with The Hague International Model United Nations (THIMUN) Foundation.